Muted (adjective): To muffle, dampen, or soften the sound of.

 For those not familiar with the "various artists" projects I’ve produced for and/OAR in

-the past, my aim is to always create cohesive conceptual albums containing high quality
+the past my aim is to always create cohesive conceptual albums containing high

-original work rather than compiling label samplers for promotional purposes.
-The
+quality original work rather than compiling label samplers for promotional purposes.

-and/OAR “v/a” projects are intended to stand up artistically on their own, with all of the
+The and/OAR “v/a” projects are intended to stand up artistically on their own, with all

-pieces contributing to a whole, or collectively making up "one body of work".
+of the pieces contributing to a whole or collectively making up "one body of work".
 For

-films (Andrei Tarkovsky, Yasujiro Ozu, and Michelangelo Antonioni).
-Suitably, I do
+their films (Andrei Tarkovsky, Yasujiro Ozu, and Michelangelo Antonioni).
+Suitably, I

-tend to view each release as if I’m producing a film consisting of segments directed by
+do tend to view each release as if I’m producing a film consisting of segments

 One particular trait of music, sound art and older environmental / documentary